 A foreclosed home may not be in the best shape given that the homeowners did not have the money to make their payments.
 They may also have been short on the funds necessary to maintain the property.

 Purchasing a HUD home is for anyone who wants to find a bargain on their new house.
 You must be able to pay in cash for the properties or secure financing from a private lender.
-These homes may be purchased using an FHA loan if the property qualifies.
+You can purchase these homes using an FHA loan if the property qualifies.

 What Do HUD Home Inspections Cover?

-Before you hire an inspector to take a closer look at a potential HUD property, you should know exactly what that home inspection is likely to cover.
+Before you hire an inspector to take a closer look at a potential HUD property, you should know exactly what that home inspection.
 Most of the inspections for HUD homes relate solely to the basic necessities of a home.

 They are mostly concerned with the safety and sanitation of the property than they are with cosmetic issues that might need immediate attention before your move-in date.
 For example, they will examine the electrical wiring and the heating to make sure that these systems function appropriately.

-Sanitation: The home must demonstrate that it has adequate plumbing and sewage systems to handle your basic sanitation needs.
-It might have county sewer or a septic system, but either option must be fully functioning at the time of the inspection in order to pass for sanitation.
+The home must demonstrate that it has adequate plumbing and sewage systems to handle your basic sanitation needs.
+It might have a county sewer or a septic system.
+Either option must be fully functioning at the time of the inspection in order to pass for sanitation.

-Kitchen: Every property must have space where you can prepare meals and food to feed your family.
-This is a necessity by HUD standards, so the inspector will be making sure that the kitchen has adequate space, availability of appliances, and even a method to dispose of your waste such as weekly garbage collection or access to a local dump.
+Every property must have space where you can prepare meals and food to feed your family.
+This is a necessity by HUD standards.
+So, the inspector will make sure that the kitchen has adequate space, availability of appliances, and even a method to dispose of your waste such as weekly garbage collection or access to a local dump.

-Lead-based paint: Older homes will be tested for the presence of lead-based paint.
-This is a hazardous chemical that was used in older structures but should be removed and replaced by more modern formulations to prevent long-term health issues.
-In an older home, your inspector may test each room of the house for the presence of this type of paint.
+Older homes will be tested for the presence of lead-based paint.
+This is a hazardous chemical.
+It was once popular because of its durability.
+However, scientists proved that lead is very dangerous, so it better not to stay in a home.
+There are many great paints that are perfectly healthy nowadays.
+In an older home, your inspector may test each room of the house for the presence of lead paint.

-The house must also have a moderate amount of lighting in order to create a safe living space.
+The house must also have a moderate amount of lighting to create a safe living space.
 Both of these are major safety concerns that you will want an inspector to take a look at before you make a purchase.
-They are also very expensive items to fix if they are in need of a major repair or overhaul.
+They are also very expensive items to fix if they require a major repair or overhaul.

 They should also examine any available chimneys, the roof, the gutters, the condition of the stairways, and available handrails.
 All of these are necessary to keep your home safe for the future.
 A manufactured home must also have adequate tie-downs.

 Safe running water is one of the more serious HUD standards that an inspector will be looking for during their walkthrough.
-You might have a private well or county water, but they must both be examined.
+You might have a private well or county water, but an inspector should examine both of them.
 Well water might be sent away for further testing to ensure that no harmful bacteria are present while county water can typically skip this step.